Abu Zubaydah

-Abu Zubaydah (/ˈɑːbuː zʊˈbeɪdə/ AH-boo-_-zuu-BAY-də; ابو زبيدة; born March 12, 1971, as Zayn al-Abidin Muhammad Husayn) is a Palestinian citizen born in Saudi Arabia currently held by the U.S. in the Guantanamo Bay detention camp in Cuba.
+Abu Zubaydah (/ˈɑːbuː zʊˈbeɪdə/ AH-boo-_-zuu-BAY-də; ابو زبيدة; born March 12, 1971, as Zayn al-Abidin Muhammad Husayn) is a Palestinian born in Saudi Arabia currently held by the U.S. in the Guantanamo Bay detention camp in Cuba.
 He is held under the authority of Authorization for Use of Military Force Against Terrorists (AUMF).
+The United States government has never officially charged him with any crime.

-Zubaydah was captured in Pakistan in March 2002 and has been in United States custody ever since, including 4 1/2 years in the secret prison network of the Central Intelligence Agency (CIA).
-He was transferred among prisons in various countries including a year in Poland, as part of a United States extraordinary rendition program.
-During his time in CIA custody, Zubaydah was extensively interrogated; he was waterboarded 83 times and subjected to numerous other torture techniques including forced nudity, sleep deprivation, confinement in small dark boxes, deprivation of solid food, stress positions, and physical assaults.
-Videotapes of some of Zubaydah's interrogations are allegedly amongst those destroyed by the CIA in 2005.
+Believed to be a high-ranking Al-Qaeda member, Abu Zubaydah was captured in Pakistan in March 2002 and has been in United States custody ever since, including 4 1/2 years in the secret prison network of the Central Intelligence Agency (CIA).
+He was transferred among prisons in various countries, including a year in Poland, as part of a United States extraordinary rendition program.
+In 2004, media coverage of Abu Zubaydah began referring to him as a "disappeared" prisoner, stating he had no access to the International Red Cross.
+During his time in CIA custody, Abu Zubaydah was extensively interrogated; he was waterboarded 83 times and subjected to numerous other torture techniques including forced nudity, sleep deprivation, confinement in small dark boxes, deprivation of solid food, stress positions, and physical assaults.
+Videotapes of Abu Zubaydah's interrogations are among those destroyed by the CIA in 2005.

-Zubaydah and ten other "high-value detainees" were transferred to Guantanamo in September 2006.
+In February 2005, the CIA was reported as uncomfortable keeping Abu Zubaydah in indefinite custody, and in September 2006, Abu Zubaydah and thirteen other "high-value detainees" were transferred from CIA custody to the Guantanamo Bay detention camp.
+Since his transfer, the CIA has denied access to Abu Zubaydah.
+In 2008, the Office of the Inspector General, Department of Justice, complained that it was prevented from seeing him conducting a study of the US treatment of its detainees.
 He and other former CIA detainees are held in Camp 7, where conditions are the most isolating.

-On July 24, 2014, the European Court of Human Rights ordered the Polish government to pay Zubaydah damages.
-Zubaydah stated through his US lawyer that he would be donating the awarded funds to victims of torture.
+On July 24, 2014, the European Court of Human Rights ordered the Polish government to pay Abu Zubaydah damages.
+Abu Zubaydah stated through his U.S. lawyer that he would be donating the awarded funds to victims of torture.